 CrCl ≥30 mL/minute: No specific adjustment recommended (per manufacturer); monitor closely for bleeding.

 DVT prophylaxis in abdominal surgery, hip replacement, knee replacement, or in medical patients during acute illness: SubQ: 30 mg once daily.
 Note: The Canadian labeling recommends 20 to 30 mg once daily (based on risk/benefit assessment) for prophylaxis in abdominal or colorectal surgery or in medical patients during acute illness.

-DVT treatment (inpatient or outpatient treatment in conjunction with warfarin): SubQ: 1 mg/kg once daily
+DVT treatment: SubQ: 1 mg/kg once daily